Last updated October 16, 2023

 3. Cannon Beach | Oregon

 We often only think of California when dreaming of west coast beach destinations, but just 90 minutes from Portland, located on the Oregon coast visitors will find Cannon Beach.

-Complete with local and state parks for camping on the coast, the location’s mild summer climate will be comfortable, but the cooler water temperatures will require a wetsuit if one wants to brave the surf.
+Complete with local and state parks for camping, the location’s mild summer climate will be comfortable, but the cooler water temperatures will require a wetsuit if one wants to brave the surf.

 Plus, for those who love history, Clark, of the Lewis and Clark expedition, visited here in the early 1800s on their famous expedition and even bartered for some whale oil with the local Tillamook tribe.